Brandeis Cancels Play About Lenny Bruce After Protests

 Review, Family Performing Arts Center's The Wizard of Oz: Inventive Fun for the Whole Family

 "From the moment Mary Kate McDonald as Dorothy, in braids and blue gingham overalls, vocally glides through 'Somewhere Over the Rainbow', it was clear this show was going to be something special.
-The Wizard of Oz also boasts unique choreography, rich lighting, and picturesque sets.
-The yellow brick road is cleverly demonstrated more through props and choreography than a literal road.
-Another notable moment is the intriguing choreography used during the poppies scene enhanced by bright, hand painted sets by Maia Hay and Michael Duarte."
+The Wizard of Oz also boasts unique choreography, rich lighting, and picturesque sets."
 The Sleepless Critic By Jeanne Denizard July 27, 2019 Full review here.